Mortgage Industry Monitors Financial Overhaul Bill

 And to find out how it will effect mortgage lending, we called Karen Petrou.
 She's with the bank consulting firm Federal Financial Analytics.
 And she says for the average borrower, the bill is nothing but good news.

-Ms. KAREN PETROU (Co-Founder/Partner, Federal Financial Analytics): And, in fact, theyll be at less risk because the kind of borrowers who can pay a nice 30-year straightforward mortgage but often got seduced, and I think that's the word, into higher risk products, those products will be harder to get if not banned altogether.
+KAREN PETROU: And, in fact, they'll be at less risk because the kind of borrowers who can pay a nice 30-year straightforward mortgage but often got seduced, and I think that's the word, into higher risk products, those products will be harder to get if not banned altogether.
 So the market will, in general, go back to the shape it should always have been in, which is sound simple mortgages offered to people who can pay them back.

-KELLY: And just briefly, this bill doesnt really touch Fannie Mae and Freddie Mac.
+LOUISE KELLY: And just briefly, this bill doesn't really touch Fannie Mae and Freddie Mac.
 Is that correct?

 PETROU: That's correct.
 We're going to be studying them, and a good thing, too, but we'll study fast and I hope reform that aspect of the market very, very quickly because it needs it.